 Hartford Police Department: 860.757.4000, or 911

 Resources for Victims

 Victims are encouraged to report sexual offenses and acts of violence to the Hartford Police Department using the “911” phone number for immediate notification, or the (860) 757-4000 direct phone line to the department.

 If you have been sexually assaulted, it is important that you seek medical attention as soon as possible after the assault.

 - To treat physical injuries

 - To ascertain the risk of sexually transmitted diseases or pregnancy and intervene accordingly

-- To gather evidence that could aid prosecution.
+- To gather and preserve evidence that could aid prosecution.
 Evidence should be collected immediately.
 After the first 24 hours, the quality of evidence usually decreases, but can be collected up to 72 hours after the assault.
 The evidence collection can be performed at any of the area hospital emergency rooms, usually takes about four hours, and you may have a support person present during the exam.
 You are encouraged not to bathe, brush your teeth, use the toilet, douche, or change clothing.